guerzon/vaultwarden/README.md

 ## Usage

-To install the chart with the release name `vaultwarden-release`:
+To deploy the chart with the release name `vaultwarden-release`:

 ```bash
 export NAMESPACE=vaultwarden